-Class EA Process Planning and Design 2.
-Identify and evaluate 1.
-Review results of problems, Alternative Methods (Plans and Designs) and select opportunities, and Alternatives To.
-Preferred.\ Consultation Requirements Prepare a Consultation Plan 2.
-Issue a Notice of Commencement that: Announces the start of the Class EA Process - Explains how to get involved.
+Class EA Process Planning and Design 1.
+Review results of 2.
+Identify and evaluate problems, Alternative Methods (Plans opportunities, and and Designs) and select Alternatives To.
+Preferred.
+Consultation Requirements 1.
+Prepare a Consultation Plan 2.
+Issue a Notice of Commencement that: - Announces the start of the Class EA Process - Explains how to get involved.
 3. Additional consultation is flexible and decided on a project specific basis 4.
 Subsequent to the selection of the Preferred Alternative Method (Design), issue a Notice of Completion and start a 30-day TESR comment period.
 Documentation Requirements Document the work completed and results of the Planning and Design stage for inclusion in the Transportation Environmental Study Report (TESR).
-Undertake TESR Review and Addendum as required. \ Evaluation of Alternative Methods (Plans and Designs) is conducted only for those projects or portion of projects where there are reasonable alternatives.
+Undertake TESR Review and Addendum as required.
+Evaluation of Alternative Methods (Plans and Designs) is conducted only for those projects or portion of projects where there are reasonable alternatives.

-Implementation of Approved Project
+Implementation of Approved Proje